 Many of you have seen the traveling exhibition Jurassic Quest come through your area on occasion.
 It usually visits my area near Dallas, TX sometime in mid-summer, and sets up shop in one of the local convention centers.
 Now, with the Coronavirus pandemic still ongoing, they would have some difficulty presenting their exhibition in the usual manner.
 In order to protect their patrons, Jurassic Quest decided to change things up this year by turning the show into a drive-through experience at the Texas State Fairgrounds instead!
 Jurassic Quest has since moved on from Dallas, but it will be making its way around the U.S. in the coming weeks.
 While I’m sure there will be minor differences according to venue, the basic experience should remain roughly similar at each location.

 Patrons purchase their tickets ahead of time, and scan their tickets upon arriving at the exhibition.
 To enhance the experience, Jurassic Quest has produced an audio tour exclusively for the drive thru experience that guests can play as they drive along.
 In case other cars back up, the narrator helpfully suggests pausing at certain points, though if your phone (or whatever other device you’re playing the recording on) accidentally resets or refreshes (which happened to us), it can be difficult to get back to the spot where you left off.
+I would suggest a more playlist style of the audio tour for future incarnations of this event.

 The tour proceeds roughly chronologically, starting with a brief Triassic scene before moving on to the main show in the Jurassic and Cretaceous.
 I found the accuracy of the animatronics a bit mixed, with certain species seemingly carelessly assembled from their various pop culture incarnations.
 Most of the feathered dinosaurs fared the worst, with many of them sporting the “tarred and feathered” look, as many an exasperated paleontology enthusiast has referred to it (though this isn’t as much of an issue for more primitive dinosaurs like Yutyrannus, which would have had shaggier feathers anyway).
 I found myself impressed by other models, however, especially those based on more recently discovered species such as Titanoceratops and Siats (see above).
 Prehistoric sea creatures fared rather nicely as well, especially as it seems surprisingly easy for many similar companies to screw them up in odd ways.
 Jurassic Quest clearly considered the appearance of their marine life with great care.